tqtezos/stablecoin/docs/specification.md

 - It's possible to update an operator for some specific tokens, or to all tokens (TODO: discuss).

-- Sender and operation receiver must be whitelisted.

 - Contract must not be paused.

 - Since the contract supports only a single token type, `tokenId` must be 0.